6 mobile gaming scams and how to avoid them

 Phishing scams are common today.
 Scammers send emails or texts to victims claiming that they will close their bank or credit card accounts if these victims don't click on a link to verify that these accounts are active.

 When victims click on the link in the email or text, they are taken to a scam website that looks like the ones operated by their bank or credit card provider.
-The site asks them to fill in personal and financial information — often including their Social Security number, password, and account number — so that the bank or credit card company can verify their account.
+The site asks them to fill in personal and financial information — often including their password, and account number — so that the bank or credit card company can verify their account.

 This is all bogus, of course.
 Once victims enter this information and click send?
 The scammers behind the phishing attempt either use the information to access the credit card or bank accounts of the victims or they sell it on the dark web.